 Myth 1: Retrograde Always Means Bad Luck

 This is the single most common misconception, especially around Mercury retrograde.
 Classical Jyotish does not treat retrograde as inherently negative.
 The Shadbala system in fact awards motional strength to a vakri planet, which means by one classical measure the retrograde state can make a planet stronger, not weaker.
 What changes is the direction of the planet's expression.
-The chart owner who works with that inward turn usually finds the period productive, not catastrophic.
+A person who works with that inward turn usually finds the period productive, not catastrophic.

 Myth 2: You Should Cancel Everything During Mercury Retrograde